Skip to main content

 How It Works

-When you run nut connect, the CLI proxies your request through the Coconut control plane, which injects the necessary OAuth or API credentials that were configured on the Dashboard.
+When you run nut connect, the CLI proxies your request through the Coconut Dashboard, which injects the necessary OAuth or API credentials that were configured on the Dashboard.
 This means:

-1. You never handle raw API keys for connected services — credentials stay in the control plane.
+1. You never handle raw API keys for connected services — credentials stay in the Coconut Dashboard.

 2. Any service available on the Dashboard can be accessed from the CLI, scripts, or agent workflows.